The POPVOX Mission:

 There is power in numbers — but numbers of verified constituents who take the time to express their own thoughts.
-On the left is an actual petition launched by a major corporation.
+On the right is an actual petition launched by a major corporation.
 Obviously fake and even offensive “names” on the petition make a mockery of a serious issue, and seriously undercut all the well-meaning people who took the time to sign.
-Lawmakers expect these junk signatures — and view petitions as little more than spam.
-POPVOX’s verification process and real-time data makes petitions, whether they’re on paper or online, obsolete.
+The POPVOX verification process and real-time data makes petitions, whether they’re on paper or online, obsolete.

 "On the Record" in the Digital Archives of the United States

 POPVOX was informed in 2014 by the Library of Congress that the site would be “scraped” by the Library’s Public Policy Archiving project to become part of the permanent historical record of the United States.

 The new POPVOX allows individuals to manage and maintain online civic profiles, build their civic reputation, engage friends and have meaningful impact in the legislative process.

 User profiles, tailored updates, “following” capabilities, and invitation systems give users strategic tools to conduct their own powerful grassroots advocacy.
 Two out of three POPVOX users say they “want to be more strategic about getting friends/networks to take action on a bill."
 POPVOX put the power of social organizing within the reach of every individual.